Concord Academy: Demographics

+In the 2023–24 school year, 35% of CA students arrived from public or charter schools and the remaining 65% attended private, religious, or international schools (international students comprise 11% of the student body).

 Athletics

 Concord Academy students play on 28 teams in 23 sports; about 75 percent of students play on at least one team each year.
 Teams compete in the Eastern Independent League (EIL).

 Student life

-The dress code at Concord Academy is casual.
 Boarding students live in three girls' houses and three boys' houses, each holding an average of 25 students.
-A little more than a third of the day students commute to school on the MBTA Commuter Rail.
-Day (commuting) students comprise 60% of student population and boarding students 40%.
+Day (commuting) students comprise 60% of the student body and boarding students 40%; around one-third of the day students commute to school on MBTA Commuter Rail.

 Students participate in a variety of clubs, performing arts groups, and other activities.
-The campus is a short walk from restaurants and shops in Concord and students have easy access to Cambridge and Boston via the MBTA Commuter Rail.
+The campus is a short walk from restaurants and shops in Concord, and students have easy access to Cambridge and Boston via commuter rail.

 Campus

 Concord Academy's primary campus sits on 39 acre between Main Street and the Sudbury River in the center of Concord, Massachusetts.
 The campus includes eleven historic houses on Main Street, all built as family homes between 1780 and 1830.
 It is a three-minute walk from the center of Concord and a five-minute walk from the MBTA Commuter Rail stop in Concord.

-Among the campus buildings are the PAC (Performing Arts Center), the SHAC (Student Health and Athletic Center), the main school, the newly built CA Labs, and the MAC (Math and Arts Center).
+Among the campus buildings are the PAC (Performing Arts Center), the SHAC (Student Health and Athletic Center), the main school, CA Labs, the MAC (Math and Arts Center), and the newly built CAC (Centennial Arts Center).
 The Elizabeth B. Hall Chapel is a 19th-century meetinghouse that was transported to Concord from Barnstead, New Hampshire in 1956.
 It serves as a meeting place three times per week for the entire Concord Academy community.

-Th 13-acre Moriarty Athletic campus, completed in 2012, is a mile from the main campus.
+The 13-acre Moriarty Athletic campus, completed in 2012, is a mile from the main campus.
 It includes six tennis courts, a baseball field, a field hockey field, and two soccer/lacrosse fields.
 A field house contains changing rooms, a training room, and a common room with fireplace.
 These new facilities freed up space on the main campus for expansion of academic and arts facilities.